 Most common and simplest to install for an existing floor would be a self rimming vent.
 In other words, this one can simply be dropped into the existing heating duct opening, while resting on the hardwood floor just like the old metal one you’re tossing in the garbage.
 These types offer a round over or square edge appearance.
 The popular styles include louver, slotted, and egg crate.

 Flush Mount Vents

-Flush mount, often called infloor vents (shown right) are usually installed when the actual floor is, but can be installed into existing floors with careful precision.
+Flush mount, often called infloor vents (shown above) are usually installed when the actual floor is, but can be installed into existing floors with careful precision.
 On final appearance these vents offer a seamless fit against the rest of the hardwood floor.

 Installation methods differ as some professionals use a variety of tools, but will depend on how much space is involved.
 A router provides the cleanest results.
 However standard floor vents are usually located near walls, where a router sometimes cannot make one single pass around a template that would be needed.